-Recently, we've been offering our debt consolidation calculator to anyone looking for information about debt consolidation.
+Recently, we’ve been offering our debt consolidation calculator to help anyone asking the question, “Are debt consolidation loans worth it?”
 However, we also wanted to make sure that everyone understands how to use the calculator and what those results mean.
-Here is your step by step guide to using the debt consolidation calculator to determine if debt consolidation is a good option for you.
+Here is your step by step guide to using the debt consolidation calculator to determine whether or not debt consolidation is a good option for you.

 What is Debt Consolidation?